Barcelona for €50 a Day: How to Eat, Sleep, and Wander Like a Local in Catalonia's Capital

 - Price: €14–16 for menú del día

-- What: Traditional Catalan dishes in atmospheric setting
+- What: Traditional Catalan dishes in a space that feels like a medieval dining hall

 - Hours: Daily 1:00 PM – 4:00 PM, 8:00 PM – 11:30 PM